scottgallant/xaprb-src/content/blog/2015/05/22/percona-mongodb-mysql-history-repeat.md

   genius of Mark's caliber finding and solving problems.
 There are others, but if Mark Callaghan is working on your open source product in earnest, you've arrived.
-- VividCortex is building a MongoDB monitoring solution that will address many of the shortcomings of existing ones.
-(We have been a bit quiet about it, just out of busyness rather than a desire for secrecy, but now you know.)
-It's in beta now.
 - Just as in MySQL, but even earlier, there are lots of -As-A-Service providers for MongoDB, and it's likely a significant portion of future growth happens here.